planbnet/livisi_unofficial/README.md

 ## TODO

 * Integrate light switches as lights, not as switches
-* Rewrite sensors so that they are derived from just the available capabilities, not the hardcoded device names
 * Find someone to implement the window shutters (as I don't have any)
 * Find someone to implement dimmers (as I don't have any), this should wait until I have implemented the lights entity